-Introduction The Royal Devon University Healthcare NHS Foundation Trust is seeking to appoint a Consultant Cardiologist with subspecialty in Electrophysiology to join the department of Cardiology for its Eastern services, based at the Royal Devon University Healthcare NHS Foundation Trust, Exeter.
-This role forms part of a wider integrated department that includes our Northern services based in Barnstaple, and which jointly provide telephone or video consultations for patients living across Northern, Eastern and Mid Devon.
+Introduction The Royal Devon University Healthcare NHS Foundation Trust is seeking to appoint a Consultant Cardiologist to join the department of Cardiology for its Eastern services, based at Royal Devon University Healthcare NHS Foundation Trust, Exeter.
+These roles form part of a wider integrated department that includes our Northern services based in Barnstaple, and which jointly provide telephone or video consultations for patients living across Northern, Eastern and Mid Devon.
 Our combined Cardiology department is friendly, successful and ambitious.
 The Royal Devon is a Trust which encourages and supports innovation, diversity, digital development and research.
-"Our Trust is frequently voted as the top acute and community trust in the country for staff satisfaction" Consultant Information Pack Highlights of the role Research and innovation.
+"Our Trust is frequently voted as the top acute and community trust in the country for staff satisfaction" Highlights of the role Research and innovation.
 Research active departments deliver better clinical outcomes for patients.
-We have a large programme of investigatorled and commercial research studies which have been internationally recognised for their programme of multisite, award-winning research.
+We have a large programme of investigator-led and commercial research studies which have been internationally recognised for their programme of multisite, award-winning research.
 Research interests are strongly encouraged and supported.
 We have a multimillion-pound research facility, dedicated research staff and collaborative links with researchers from across the University of Exeter.
 Funded time for the development of research proposals is available for interested consultants.
-Service development.
+Training and development.
+Opportunities to contribute to training and development in cardiac MRI and cardiac CT within the hospital for all members of the healthcare team and as part of a network Service development.
 The Royal Devon's core services support a population of more than 615,000 people across more than 2,000 square miles across Devon.
 The scale of operation brings opportunities to establish and develop innovative new services to better meet the needs of our patients such as harnessing technology to deliver remote patient consultations and disease monitoring.
 Teaching.
 The Royal Devon enjoys close ties with the University of Exeter Medical School.
 We offer funded time for teaching of medical students and junior doctors.
 We are planning a regular programme of evening educational meetings, which will bring the Eastern and Northern teams together providing opportunities for your CPD.
 Career progression.
 The size and structure of our team create opportunities for rapid progression to areas of increased responsibility.
 On-call rotas.
-The postholder will participate in the cross-site non-interventional on-call rota currently at a 1 in 10 frequency.
+The postholder will participate in the non-interventional on-call rota currently at a 1 in 10 frequency.
 Electronic patient record.
 We went live with the EPIC electronic patient record system across our Eastern services in 2020 and our Northern services in 2022.
 We are optimising the way we use the system, but we are already seeing huge benefits for our patients.
 EPIC is transforming the way we deliver care across our Trust, allowing teams to share the caseload across Devon and provide care to patients remotely.
 Location and relocation.
 We are fortunate to be based in the beautiful South West of England, with the cultural city of Exeter, the rolling moors of Exmoor and Dartmoor, and a multitude of stunning beaches on our doorsteps.
 We have low rates of crime and excellent education - schools and further education colleges are good or outstanding, and Exeter boasts a top Russell group university.
 We can offer you accommodation to support a visit and a relocation package should you choose to come to Devon.
 A more comprehensive explanation of all of these elements can be found within this job pack, but if you have any questions then please do get in touch or arrange a visit to come and see us.
 Contact details are at the back of this pack.
-Consultant Information Pack About Royal Devon University Healthcare NHS Foundation Trust Our core services support a population of over 615,000 people and cover more than 2,000 square miles across Devon.
-This makes us one of the largest providers of integrated health care in the UK, and the biggest employer in Devon, with more than 15,000 staff.
-We have two acute hospitals, 20 community locations, outpatient clinics and community teams who care for people within their own homes.
-We also provide primary care and a range of specialist services which extends our reach throughout the South West Peninsula as far as Cornwall and the Isles of Scilly.
-As a newly formed Foundation Trust in April 2022, we are embracing change, innovation and technology in our ambitions to be a digitallyenabled, clinically-led teaching organisation.
-We are developing new ways of working and investing in new infrastructure, equipment and facilities.
-There has never been a better time to join us.
-The Royal Devon is committed to supporting the personal and professional development of our consultant staff and in turn improving the care offered to our patients.
-This might include developing or introducing innovative care models and bringing these to rural patients, teaching the doctors of tomorrow or undertaking award-winning clinical research.
-Examples include our specialist nurses, who were recognised in the British Journal of Nursing Awards for their innovations during the COVID pandemic, our inflammatory bowel disease research team who were recognised with the national team award for their contribution to the NIHR portfolio, and our recent launch of a world-first national genetic testing service from our labs, which can rapidly test DNA samples of babies and children, so we can provide life-saving treatment.
-You'll find more information about the role and the Trust in this pack.
-Further information is also available on our website www.royaldevon.nhs.uk. onsultant Information Pack